operasoftware/operachromiumdriver/docs/appium.md

 driver.quit()
 ```

-###Run with selendroid instead of uiautomator:
+### Running with Selendroid instead of UIAutomator

 To use Appium on Android older than 4.2 use the Selendroid automation.
-To do it configure the same setup but with:
+To do it, configure the same setup but with:

 ```python
 desired_caps['automationName'] = 'selendroid'